Skip to main content

 auto hash = composed("data"); // Zero runtime overhead

-All composition resolves at compile time—no virtual dispatch, no function pointers.
+All composition resolves at compile time.
+No virtual dispatch, no function pointers.

 • Domain separation: hash_user ^ hash_timestamp prevents collision attacks across domains